cwreece/NPL-Challenge-2018-12/README.md

   Program note: The function is_valid_url_start is used.

-  3) If the URL is valid (starts with "http://" or "https://"), the program next will parse the domain name in the URL resource name then heck if it is in DNS (and so is potentially accessible).
+  3) If the URL is valid (starts with "http://" or "https://"), the program next will parse the domain name in the URL resource name then check if it is in DNS (and so is potentially accessible).
   Program note: The functions parse_domain_name and is_dns_resolvable are used.

   4) If the domain name is potentially accessible (or is DNS resovable) , the program will check for reachablility to the URL